 Noah Isenberg is Professor of Culture and Media at the New School’s Eugene Lang College of Liberal Arts, in New York City, where he also directs the Screen Studies program.
 He is the author, most recently, of We’ll Always Have ‘Casablanca’: The Life, Legend, and Afterlife of Hollywood’s Most Beloved Movie, published by W.W.
-Norton in February 2017, which earned a spot on the Los Angeles Times bestseller list, was named an Editor's Choice by the New York Times Book Review, and was picked as a Summer Book of 2017 by the Financial Times and a Best Film Book of 2017 by the Scotland Herald.
-The British edition will be published by Faber & Faber in November 2017, and a Hungarian edition will appear that same month from Európa in Budapest.
+Norton in February 2017, which earned a spot on the Los Angeles Times bestseller list, was named an Editor's Choice by the New York Times Book Review, and was selected as a Summer Book of 2017 by the Financial Times and a Best Film Book of 2017 by the Scotland Herald.
+The British edition was published by Faber & Faber in November 2017, and a Hungarian edition appeared that same month from Európa in Budapest.
 The Norton paperback is now out.
-His other books include: Edgar G. Ulmer: A Filmmaker at the Margins (University of California Press, 2014), which the New York Times hailed as “a page turner of a biography” and Huffington Post selected among its Best Film Books of 2014; Detour (British Film Institute, 2008), a book-length study of Ulmer’s acclaimed low-budget film noir; and, as editor, Weimar Cinema: An Essential Guide to Classic Films of the Era (Columbia University Press, 2009), which was selected as a Choice Outstanding Academic Title.
+His other books include: Edgar G. Ulmer: A Filmmaker at the Margins (University of California Press, 2014), which the New York Times hailed as “a page turner of a biography” and the Huffington Post selected among its Best Film Books of 2014; Detour (British Film Institute, 2008), a book-length study of Ulmer’s acclaimed low-budget film noir; and, as editor, Weimar Cinema: An Essential Guide to Classic Films of the Era (Columbia University Press, 2009), which was selected as a Choice Outstanding Academic Title.
 His introduction to the reissue of Vicki Baum’s bestselling novel of 1929 Grand Hotel is now out from New York Review of Books Classics.